forj-oss/forj-docker/README.md

 * implement docker_clean.sh
   rake clean should call docker_clean.sh so that all the docker images configured by DOCKER_WORKAREA are removed from the host machine.
+* publish the forj-docker gem as a part for review.forj.io process for publishing step.

 ## DONE
 * forj-docker is now a gem, and forj-docker init is the first command to install rake task for custom projects.